Bruno-OGSilva/Customer-Retail-Analytics/models/staging/stg_metro_sales.md

-# Staging Model: staging_metro_sales
+# Staging Model: stg_metro_sales

 ## Overview
-The `staging_metro_sales` model is responsible for extracting, cleaning, and transforming raw Metro sales data from the POS system.
+The `stg_metro_sales` model is responsible for extracting, cleaning, and transforming raw Metro sales data from the POS system.
 This model pulls data from the `raw_metro_sales` table within the `pos` schema and applies a series of transformations—including renaming columns, casting data types, parsing dates, and generating a unique store identifier—to ensure the data is standardized and ready for further downstream processing and analysis.

 ## Source Data
 - **Source Table:** `pos.raw_metro_sales`